mpenning/unittest_01/README.md

 ### Unittest code

-This is one of a few ways to test the code in `my_module/things.py`.
+The following is one of a few ways to test the code in `my_module/things.py`.
+One of the most problematic things about testing `WordSpam().get_words()` is that it picks words at random.
+The random behavior makes it impossible to build good unit tests... my best recourse is patching `WordSpam()` such that it is predictable.

+I get around this problem by patching `random.choices()` to only return values I expect.

+The following tests patch `random.choices()` in `my_module/things.py` such that `random.choices()` returns a list of strings that I picked so I know what `random.choices()` will return (in the unit tests).

-Assume that we put this in `tests/test_foo.py`.
+Assume that we put the following in `tests/test_foo.py`.

 ```python
 import sys